-A few short months before Black Enterprise featured my digital sales strategy in its March 2007 TechWatch feature “Make Money The E-Marketing Way” there was talk of Sales 2.0 in 2006.
+A few months before Black Enterprise featured my digital marketing strategy “Make Money The E-Marketing Way” in TechWatch, there was the talk of Sales 2.0 in 2006.

 As outlined in the article, I leveraged online relationships to build my personal brand as an occult novelist with a penchant for giving relationship advice.